July 9, 2010

 Once this declaration of infringement is firm and beyond the shadow of appeal, the affected party can also claim damages and lost profits before a civil court, deriving from the unfair competition activities.

-Article 42 of the Regulations of the Health Law regarding Advertising mentions that advertisement directed to health professionals must include, in every case, information on the Marketing Authorisation number for the product and, thus, advertisements of an unauthorised product are not permitted.
+Article 42 of the Regulations of the Health Law regarding Advertising mentions that advertisement directed to health professionals must include, in every case, information on the Marketing Authorization number for the product and, thus, advertisements of an unauthorized product are not permitted.

 There are no provisions in the Law or Regulations expressly prohibiting a company from making information of an unauthorized product available to health professionals, as long as that information is not considered as advertising, according to the definition of the Law mentioned in question 2.1 above.

 The criterion employed by COFEPRIS is that when the information is directly related to the pharmaceutical company, it can be considered as advertising.
 In view of this, it is common to request an opinion by COFEPRIS before disclosure to seek a confirmation that the corresponding information and the way that it will be presented is not advertising, since it will be otherwise forbidden.